fireundubh/playwithfire/papyrus-anti-patterns/not-validating-objects-or-arguments-before-calling-functions.md

 EndWhile
 ```

-## Best practice

 If an object or argument becomes `None` prior to the function call, Papyrus will abort the function call and log the following error:

 > error: Cannot call `Activate()` on a `None` object, aborting function call

+## Best practice

-Check the variable before the function call.
+Check the variable or variables for `None` before the function call.

 ```
 Int i = 0